whess96/SeniorThesis/README.md

 ### Python3
 This project uses Apple's v3.6.1 Python release.
 It is recommended that the user works within a virtual environment to ensure their Python release is compatible.

+### PySerial
+Used to send infromation to serial ports using python scripts. https://pyserial.readthedocs.io/en/latest/index.html